storytimeng/latest-storytime-app/docs/CACHE_SYSTEM.md

     // Cache data before exit
     saveChaptersCache(storyId, chapters);
   },
-  message: "You have unsaved changes..."
+  message: "You have unsaved changes...",
 });
 ```

 ## Active Pages

 The cache system is automatically integrated into:

 - `/new-story` (create mode)
 - `/edit-story/[id]` (edit mode)
 - Any component using `StoryForm`